+District Grant Approval Process

+The SHARE committee shall approve or reject District Grant applications based upon TRF guidelines and community impact using the Four Way Test as it’s guide.

+The SHARE committee has full authority to approve or reject any or all District Grant applications.

+Multiple Club project participation is encouraged on District Grants.

-community impact.District Grant Procedure
+District Grant Procedure

-District Grant applications grant cycle will be open for submission from January 1, 2021 thru May 31, 2021.
+District Grant applications may be submitted starting April 1 and end on May 31 of each grant cycle year.

 District Grant applications must be submitted through the Grants Module in DACdb.

-District Grant applications will be made according to the procedures established by the SHARE committee.

-The SHARE Committee will approve applications by July 1Rotary .5, 2021.
+The SHARE Committee will approve/reject applications by July 31 each Rotary year.

-TRF Chair will submit a spending plan/District Block Grant request to TRF by July 31, 2021.
+The District Foundation Chair will submit a spending plan (District Block Grant) to TRF by August 15 each year.

-No Club start its Grant Project until The Rotary Foundation approves the District Spending Plan and an official approval is sent to the Club from the District via email
+No Club may start its Grant Project until The Rotary Foundation approves the District Spending Plan and an official approval is sent to the Club from the District via email.

 Final Reports must be submitted through the DACDB Grant Module with copies of project receipts, pictures and evidence of Club participation.
-Upon approval of the final report, the District will disburse the Grant funds.

-Pre-Funding of a project may be granted by the SHARE committee if a requests pre-funding.
+Pre-Funding of a project may be granted by the SHARE committee if a club requests pre-funding.

-A project’s final report and all required receipts are due no later than 45 days after the project completion date established on the District Grant Application or extended completion date approved by the District Grants Chairs.
+A project’s final report and all required receipts are due no later than 45 days after the project completion date established on the District Grant Application or extended completion date approved by the SHARE Committee.
+Failure to file the final report may result in Club disqualification of all Rotary Grants and reimbursement of grant funds back to the District from the Club.

-Projects cannot be completed by April 30, 2022 will be funded on a project-by-project basis determined by the DG and TRF chair in consultation with the club.
+Projects which cannot be completed by April 30 will be funded on a project-by-project basis determined by the DG and TRF chair in consultation with the club.

-District Grant requests for any project, which by its nature cannot be fully funded by June 15, 2022, may be declined initially, or a prior approval rescinded.
+District Grant requests for any project, which by its nature cannot be fully funded by June 15, may be declined initially, or a prior approval may be rescinded.

-The SHARE Committee shall affirm the eligibility of Clubs and suitability, as well as, the appropriateness of projects for which grants are sought.
+The SHARE Committee shall affirm the eligibility of Clubs and project suitability, as well as, the appropriateness, within TRF guidelines, of projects for which grants are sought.

-The SHARE Committee may prioritize projects presented in any batch period and within a single Priority level or may fund similarly ranked projects pro-rata or on any other basis it chooses applying the Four Way Test.
+The SHARE Committee may prioritize projects presented in any batch period, or fund projects pro-rata, or on any other basis it chooses, applying the Four Way Test.

-All projects received in a given ‘batch’ will be considered at the same time and no priority will be given related to the time an application is received in a given batch.

-The SHARE Committee the authority to fund all, any or none of the eligible projects presented.
+The SHARE Committee has the authority to fund all, any or none of the eligible projects presented.

 Minimum Criteria for Club Eligibility for a District Grant

-The Club must have at least one representative, preferably its Foundation Chair, attend the District Grant Management seminar .
+The Club must have at least one representative, preferably its Club Foundation Chair, attend the District Grant Management seminar each Rotary year.

-The Club must sign the MOU (Memorandum of Understanding) for the 2021-2022 year by July 31, 2021.
+The Club must sign the MOU (Memorandum of Understanding) for the respective RI year.

-Club dues to the District, and to RI via the Club Invoice, must have been paid by August 31, 2020 and February 28, 2021 respectively.
+Club dues to the District, and to Rotary International via the Club Invoice, must have been paid by August 31 and February 28 relative to each Rotary year.

-No TRF or District Grant paperwork from the Club shall be past due at the time an application is approved or when District funding made.
+No TRF or District Grant paperwork from the Club shall be past due at the time an application is approved or when District funding is made.

-Club President-Elect (President for 2021-2022) must have attended PETS or a substitute Training approved by the District Governor.
+Club Presidents-elect must have attended PETS or a substitute Training approved by the District Governor.

-Annual Club Funding Allocation

-No Club will receive more than 25% of the total Club giving to the Rotary Foundation Annual Program Fund made three years prior to the current grant application year.

-How do we deal with new clubs?
-There is interest above and beyond that we usually get is that enough to keep and spread to new clubs?

-How can we integrate Rotaract Clubs into this process?
+The SHARE committee may disqualify a Club for any period of time based upon the Club not meeting this Criteria.

+The minimum District Grant shall be $2,000 or more ($1,000 Club Contribution $1,000 DDF).

 Project Limitations

 The maximum District Grant funding will be 50% of the actual Club out of pocket project costs.

-No District Grant will be awarded for an amount less than $1,000.

-District Grants may be considered for service or therapeutic animals..
+District Grants may be considered for service or therapeutic animals.